Rupiiii/WebDev/README.md

 # WebDev
-This repo consists of all the websites i would be building as a part of my learning curve as well as a part of my portfolio
+This repo consists of all the websites I would be building as a part of my learning curve as well as a part of my portfolio